ignadv1986/Comprehensive-NGS-Technical-Manual/04_Epigenomics/03_CUT&RUN_analysis.md

 ### Region of interest (ROI) visualization

-If a signal across a specific region of interest needs to be analyzed, first a A BED file of coordinates must be generated.
-These can be specific genes of interest from Ensembl/NCBI or broad categories such as "all promoters" (±2 kb from the transcription start site (TSS)).
-Once the BED file is generated, **deepTools computeMatrix** can be used on the BigWig files to map the signal density across these regions.
-The output is visualized via **deepTools plotHeatmap** or **deepTools plotProfile**.
+If a signal across a specific region of interest needs to be analyzed, first a BED file of coordinates must be generated.
+These can be specific genes of interest from Ensembl/NCBI or broad categories such as "all promoters" (±2 kb from the transcription start site (TSS)). [deepTools computeMatrix](https://deeptools.readthedocs.io/en/develop/content/tools/computeMatrix.html) takes this BED file and maps the signal density across the regions contained in it, taking BigWig files as input.
+The output is visualized via [deepTools plotHeatmap](https://deeptools.readthedocs.io/en/develop/content/tools/plotHeatmap.html) or [deepTools plotProfile](https://deeptools.readthedocs.io/en/develop/content/tools/plotProfile.html).

 <br>